spatialos/UnrealGDK/SpatialGDK/Documentation/content/get-started/build-unreal-fork.md

 1. In the same directory, double-click **`GenerateProjectFiles.bat`**.
 This file automatically sets up the project files you require to build Unreal Engine 4.

-	> If you encounter an `error MSB4036: The "GetReferenceNearestTargetFrameworkTask" task was not found` when building with Visual Studio 2017, check that you have NuGet Package Manager installed via the Visual Studio installer.
+	> If you encounter an `error MSB4036: The "GetReferenceNearestTargetFrameworkTask" task was not found` when building with Visual Studio 2017, check that you have the NuGet Package Manager installed via the Visual Studio installer.

 1. In the same directory, open **UE4.sln** in Visual Studio.